imnltsa/ios15tether/README.md

 ***[Back to Table of Contents](#table-of-contents)***

 - As the name suggests, this is a tethered boot.
 You need access to a computer every time you want to boot.
+- Activation records cannot be used twice (ish).
+While you can activate and use the device, you cannot log in to iCloud (which seemingly renders Sideloadly broken?).
+You need to restore the device to latest, activate the device, back up the new activation records, restore to `15.x`, and add the new activation records.
 - You cannot set a passcode / enable any biometrics.
 Your device will panic if you enable a passcode, though a force reboot reverts the changes.
 - The microphone may not work; tested with 'Voice Memos'.
 - The camera may not work; tested with 'Camera'.